Welcome

 If you're addressing me, just call me "Sameer".
 If you're citing me, please write "Khan" if using just surnames, "Khan, SD" if including initials, and "Khan, Sameer ud Dowla" for the full name.
 That's [səˈmiɹuˌdoʊɫ͡lə kʰɑn] in English, and [ˈsamiɹud̪ːowla kʰan] in Bengali.

-I'm pretty confident that I'm the only one with my name.
+I'm pretty confident that I'm the only one in the universe with my name.
 "Sameer ud Dowla" is an Arabic phrase my Bengali-English bilingual parents cobbled together by plugging in the first name of the first queer person my mother met into the phonological template my father's family uses for all its sons' names [{s,ʃ}aC(i)Cud̪ːowla], and no one thought to look up the resulting meaning: سَمِيرُ الدَّوْلَة samīr-u d-dawla is 'the late-night conversational companion of the state'.